Designer023/css-grid-generator/README.md

 To-do:
 ------

--Specify each individual column width
+-    Specify each individual column width
--Option to produce fixed width grid with px values
+-    Option to produce fixed width grid with px values